Temyd/Airplane-Crashes-Analysis-1908-to-2019/README.md

   - Douglas DC 3 has the highest number of crashes, this is linked to its widespread use during the World War 2

-  - Countries with highest fatalities are Russia due to rough terrain and weather conditions, USA probably due to their high frequency of flights, and Colombia due to poor flight safety standards or regulations
+  - Countries with highest fatalities are Russia due to rough terrain and weather conditions, USA probably due to their high frequency of flights, and Colombia.

 # Recommendations ✅
   - Weather is a factor for airplane crash, airlines should make use of the weather forecast in planning their flights

   - Airline operators should adhere to the safety rules and ensure proper maintenance of their fleets

-  - Russia had a lot of plane crashes, Russia due to rough terrain and weather conditions, they should imbibe a high level of safety measure
+  - Russia had a lot of plane crashes,probably due to rough terrain and weather conditions, they should imbibe a high level of safety measure